 Ophthalmologists Say 90 Percent of Work-Related Eye Injuries Can be Avoided by Wearing Eye Protection

 On-the-job safety goes well beyond avoiding slips, falls, and heavy lifting.
 Caring for your eyes should be a high priority and part of an overall workplace wellness routine.
-Each day, about 2,000 U.S. workers sustain a job-related eye injury that requires medical treatment .
+This is important because each day, about 2,000 U.S. workers sustain a job-related eye injury that requires medical treatment .
 However, 90 percent of these accidents can be avoided by wearing eye protection.
 As part of an ongoing effort to stress the importance of workplace eye wellness, South Jersey Eye Physicians and the American Academy of Ophthalmology, during the month of March, is encouraging the public to do right by their eyes and wear appropriate eye protection.

 Workplace eye injuries cost more than $300 million a year in lost productivity, treatment, and compensation.
 These injuries range from simple eye strain to trauma, which may lead to permanent damage, vision loss, and blindness.
 This is particularly true for workers in construction, manufacturing, and mining.
 Approximately, 40 percent of eye injuries in the workplace happen in these three industries.